 Dr. Lauve completed an Internal Medicine Residency in 1979, practiced for five years in a solo Internal Medicine practice in rural Utah, initially in the National Health Service Corps, and left that practice to accept the challenge of being the Chief Medical Officer for the first chemical-weapons-destruction facility in the world with the U.S. Army.
 Returning to New Orleans in 1989 Dr. Lauve attended business school and received his MBA in 1992; served as the Medical Director for the Faculty Practice at LSU New Orleans; taught ethics and medical management to medical students and residents from his position as Assistant to the Chair of Medicine; was the Medical Director of a 120 bed multi-unit “hospital within the hospital” at Charity in New Orleans; provided consulting services to a wide range of healthcare organizations and professionals; and was Board Certified in Internal Medicine in 1990.

-Dr. Lauve is a Fellow of the American College of Physician Executives (now American Association for Physician Leadership), was Boarded in Medical Management and designated by the College as a Certified Physician Executive (CPE).
-He has long served ACPE / AAPL as faculty and currently sits on their Faculty Advisory Committee.
+Dr. Lauve is a Fellow of the American College of Physician Executives (now American Association for Physician Leadership) and serves as faculty and consultant through the AAPL's Lx Solutions.
+He was Boarded in Medical Management and designated by the College as a Certified Physician Executive (CPE).
+He has long served ACPE / AAPL as faculty and currently sits on the Faculty Advisory Committee.

 Dr Lauve has a long history of service in organized medicine at county, state and national level governing boards including as Chair of the Young Physicians Section of the AMA, and Chair of the ACCME.

 Dr. Lauve brings hospital, physician group, academia, payer, and medico-legal perspectives to bear on the issues facing health care organizations and their physicians.